-- 1. No temporary sign, except those exempted from sign regulations in Section 44-10-02.B, shall be constructed unless identified in this section and in conformance with all additional regulations. - 2.
-Any commercial business or civic and charitable institution shall be permitted to construct an allowed temporary sign if it is in conformance with all additional regulations. - 3.
-No approval for any temporary sign permit shall be conditioned on a limitation of use during a specific event or activity.
+- 1. No temporary sign, except those exempted from sign regulations in Section 44-10-02, shall be constructed unless permitted in this section and conformance with all additional regulations. - 2.
+Any temporary sign permitted by this section may occupy any non-residential use, including civic, educational, or charitable institutions and other non-commercial uses. - 3.
+No approval for any temporary sign permit shall be conditioned on the limitation of use during a specific event or activity.